so-vann-roth/Smart-Irrigation/README.md

 # Smart Farming
-This repo will contain neccessary doc and code for smart farming implementatio
+This repo will contain neccessary doc and code for smart farming implementation